CHT2531/object-oriented-javascript/notes.md

 class FormCtrlValidator{
     constructor(formId, errMsgId, errorMsg){
         this.formControl = document.querySelector("#"+formId); //the form control to validate
-        this.errMsgEl = document.querySelector("#"+errMsgId); //the HTML element to display the error message this.errorMsg = errorMsg; //the actual error message }
+        this.errMsgEl = document.querySelector("#"+errMsgId); //the HTML element that will display the error message this.errorMsg = errorMsg; //the actual error message }
     validate(){